I greet you this day,

 (10.)
 For Vertical Stretch (VEST) and Vertical Compression (VECO):

-If the input (argument) x of a function y = f(x) is multiplied by a positive number k, then the graph of the new function y = kf(x) is obtained by multiplying each y-coordinate of y = f(x) by k
+the graph of the new function y = kf(x) is obtained by multiplying each y-coordinate of y = f(x) by k

 A vertical stretch (widen) results if k > 1, and a vertical compression (narrow) results if 0 < k < 1.